christianlaufenboeck/static-island/README.md

 # Welcome to Static Island.

-This is a dead simple boilerplate for static html pages using 🥤 Gulp4 and BrowserSync for 🔄 auto reloading.
+This is a dead simple boilerplate for static html pages using Gulp4 🥤 and BrowserSync for auto reloading 🔄.

 ### Getting started
 1. Clone repository